dart-lang/site-www/src/_guides/language/concurrency/index.md

 As the following figure shows, every isolate starts by running some Dart code, such as the `main()` function.
-This Dart code might register some event listeners — to respond to user input or file I/O, for example.
+This Dart code might register some event listeners—to respond to user input or file I/O, for example.
 When the isolate's initial function returns, the isolate stays around if it needs to handle events.
 After handling the events, the isolate exits.